Princess Sibylla of Saxe-Coburg and Gotha: Marriage

+Her daughters have revealed that Sibylla suffered two miscarriages, first between the births of Margretha and Birgitta and since between the births of Désirée and Christina.

 Princess of Sweden

-The couple settled at Haga Palace, and their four daughters were to be commonly known during their childhood as the "Hagaprinsessorna" (English: "The Haga Princesses").
+The couple settled at Haga Palace, and their four daughters were to be commonly known during their childhood as the "Hagasessorna" (English: "The Haga Princesses").
 Sibylla shared her husband's enthusiasm for sport and outdoor activities, and the couple owned a cottage in Ingarö and another one in Storlien.

-During her lifetime, she was appointed chairman of various organisations such as Sällskapet Barnavård (English: "The Childcare Society") in 1948 and the honorary chairmanship of the Hörselfrämjandet (English: "The Hearing Society") in 1935; the Sveriges flickscoutråd (English: "The Swedish Girls Scouts") in 1939; Kvinnliga bilkåren (English: "The Women's Automobile Force") in 1939; the Stiftelsen Solstickan (English: "The Solstickan Society") in 1941; and the Stiftelsen Drottning Victorias Vilohem på Öland (English: "The Queen Victoria Resting Home in Öland") in 1951.
-In 1938, she founded the Prinsessan Sibyllas S:t Martin-stiftelse (English: "The Princess Sibylla Foundation of St Martin").
+During her lifetime, she was appointed chairman of various organisations such as Sällskapet Barnavård ("The Childcare Society") in 1948 and the honorary chairmanship of the Hörselfrämjandet ("The Hearing Society") in 1935; the Sveriges flickscoutråd ("The Swedish Girl Scouts") in 1939; Kvinnliga bilkåren ("The Women's Automobile Force") in 1939; the Stiftelsen Solstickan ("The Solstickan Society") in 1941; and the Stiftelsen Drottning Victorias Vilohem på Öland ("The Queen Victoria Resting Home in Öland") in 1951.
+In 1938, she founded the Prinsessan Sibyllas S:t Martin-stiftelse ("The Princess Sibylla Foundation of St Martin").

 Widowhood

-Sibylla became a widow in 1947 when Gustaf Adolf died in an airplane crash at the Copenhagen Airport in Denmark.
+Sibylla became a widow on 26 January 1947 when Gustaf Adolf died in an airplane crash at the Copenhagen Kastrup Airport in Denmark.
 Their only son, Carl Gustaf, became second-in-line to the throne at the age of nine months and, later, Crown Prince at the age of four.
 In 1950, Sibylla moved from Haga to the Royal Palace of Stockholm.
 During the summers, she stayed at Solliden.
 During these years, she developed an interest in environmental issues.

 After her stepmother-in-law, Queen Louise, died in 1965, Princess Sibylla became the highest ranking woman in the royal family.
 She took over her duties in support of her father-in-law, King Gustaf VI Adolf.
 During these years, she enjoyed somewhat more popularity, as she was more exposed, and as her humour and sense of self-irony became more known and appreciated.
 She continued with the so-called "Democratic ladies lunches" for career women initiated by Queen Louise in 1962 as a replacement for the court presentation.

-Sibylla died in Stockholm of cancer less than a year before her son ascended to the throne.
+Sibylla died, aged 64 of cancer, on 28 November 1972, in Stockholm less than a year before her son ascended to the throne.